pyladiesams/bootcamp-bringing-ML-models-into-production-intermediary-jun-aug2021/README.md

 ## Out of the scope
 - deep learning model deployments
-- deployments in different programming languages than Python
+- deployments in programming languages other than Python

 ## Video records
 Watch the lesson videos on the [PyLadies Amsterdam YouTube channel](https://youtube.com/pyladiesamsterdam) and subscribe :P